microsoft/copilot-camp/docs/pages/extend-m365-copilot/04-enhance-api-plugin.md

-# Lab E4 - Enhance the API Plugin
+# Lab E4 - Enhance the API and Plugin

 ---8<--- "e-labs-prelude.md"